SHORT STORY 18

-After exiting the fenced in compound, eventually the van turned down a remote side road between vacant fields where we passed random men in hoodies standing in the middle of the asphalt.
-Cautiously, the driver navigated passed those on the street, and I noticed that he locked all the van doors.
-More and more groups of black men with sour pink eyes leered at the van as it cruised closer to what I then realized was one of those sprawling refugee camps that I'd seen on the news.
-A unnaturally colorful slum was a more accurate description.
+After exiting the fenced-in compound, eventually the van turned down a remote side road between vacant fields where we passed random men in hoodies standing in the middle of the asphalt.
+Cautiously, the driver navigated passed those on the street, and I noticed that he locked all the doors.
+More and more groups of black men with pink eyes leered at the van as it cruised closer to what I realized was one of those sprawling refugee camps that I'd seen on the news.
+An unnaturally colorful slum, was a more accurate description.
 The stench was something film crews failed to capture.
-Trash coated the street the further we went.
-Hundreds, if not thousands of limp tents of every shape and size spread out into the drizzle, while masses of hunched men stood around doing nothing but enduring the miserable weather, and then slowly turned toward our approach.
-The driver started shaking his head and yelling in French, as about fifty men with metal clubs in their hands came from our left.
-The driver was panicking, and I was seriously doubting that the van had bullet-proof glass.
-Reversing, the driver quickly swung the big van around, however, due to the piles of garage, the road was too narrow, and he needed more time to turn around.
-He was screaming at me the whole time, I didn't argue.
+The further in we went, the more trash coated the street.
+Hundreds, if not thousands of limp tents of every shape and size spread out into the drizzle, while masses of hunched men stood around doing nothing but enduring the miserable weather, however, slowly they turned toward our approach.
+The driver started shaking his head and yelling in French, when about fifty men with metal clubs came from our left!
+The driver panicked, and I was seriously doubting that the van had bullet-proof glass.
+Reversing, the driver quickly swung the big van around, but due to the piles of garage, the road was too narrow, and he needed more time to turn around.
+He was screaming at me the whole time, and I didn't argue.
 Suddenly the van was swarmed with slapping palms, and yelling men!
 The driver's own voice was overthrown by how loud the mob was.
-He was fucking terrified and I couldn't even see where the fucking road was anymore.
+He was fucking terrified, and I couldn't even see where the fucking road was anymore.
 With my own heart-rate pounding, I gripped the back of the diver's seat and yelled into his ear, “PUT YOUR FUCKING FOOT DOWN!”

-And thank fuck, he did, and we pushed straight out of there, with bodies like rubber balls tumbling off the sides!
-In another moment we were out of the camp and back on the open road again.
+And thank fuck, he did, and we pushed straight out of there!
+Bodies, like rubber balls, tumbling off the van!
+In another moment we were out of the camp and back upon the open road again.

-The mob's attack must lasted all of five seconds, but once we were free, I grabbed the driver's shoulders and stated with an exhilarated grin, “Jesus H. fucking Christ, they're a friend bunch of fucking cunts, aren't they! ”
+The mob's attack must lasted all of five seconds, but once we were free, I grabbed the driver's shoulders and stated with an exhilarated grin, “Jesus H. fucking Christ, they're a friendly fucking bunch, aren't they! ”

 Something then smashed into the rear window, shattering it!